top of page

 WHAT'S ON MY CALENDAR?

-I've already been booked to speak at the following meetings during 2024:
+I've already been booked to speak at the following meetings during 2024 and 2025:

 The Stories They Could Tell: A Few Historic Buildings in Clitheroe